Photoreactivity of Drugs in vitro and in vivo

 Klebsiella pseudomonas.

-Finding optimal sensitizers and drug delivery systems is crucial in improving the efficacy of PDT, and reducing side effects.
-Most of the candidate photosensitizers are porphyrin-like molecules (e.g., porphyrin derivatives, chlorines, bacteriocholins, phthalocyanins) and posses physicochemical properties, which make them difficult to handle in the compounding process.
+Finding optimal sensitizers and drug delivery systems is crucial in improving the efficacy, and reducing the side effects of PDT.
+Most of the candidate photosensitizers are porphyrin-like molecules (e.g., porphyrin derivatives, chlorines, bacteriocholins, phthalocyanins) possessing physicochemical properties that make them difficult to handle in the compounding process.
 They are polycyclic, often heavily charged and in many cases present as zwitterions, which makes them almost insoluble in both hydrophilic and lipophilic media.
 They are, thereby, difficult to incorporate in a simple emulsion or liposome preparation.
 In addition, they frequently form inactive aggregates in the presence of aqueous media.
 Alternative formulation approaches may therefore be required for these photosensitizers.
 Drug targeting from parenteral administration of photosensitizers has been achieved by using liposomes, oil emulsions, microspheres, micellar nanoparticles, proteins and monoclonal antibodies, but the ideal formulation has not yet been developed.
-Little effort is being made to optimize the vehicle for topically administered sensitizers (e.g., dermal or to the oral cavity).
-A well-designed vehicle could allow topical administration of sensitizers to tumors located close to the skin surface, and thus offer an alternative to systemic administration.
+Effort is being made to optimize the vehicle for topically administered sensitizers (e.g., dermal or to the oral cavity).
+A well-designed vehicle could allow the topical administration of sensitizers to tumors located close to the skin surface, thus offering an alternative to systemic administration.
 Application to the oral cavity and larynx would benefit from bioadhesive formulations to increase the contact time between sensitizer and tissue.
 The selection of vehicle also influences the localisation of sensitizer within the cells.
 This emphasizes the importance of optimizing the drug delivery system in order to increase bioavailability, target specificity, and reduce the side effects of products to be applied in PDT.

 Photoinduced Side Effects in vivo